ECE492W18G6/LaserHarpG6W18/README.md

 # Polyphonic LaserHarp

+A polyphonic laser harp with selectable instruments, scales, keys, and octaves.

+### The Laser Harp includes:
+- Eight monotonic laser “strings”
+- Selectable scales; major, natural minor, harmonic minor, melodic minor, blues, and dorian
+- Capability to change keys (C, C#, D, D#, E, F, F#, G, G#, A, A#, B).
+- Capability to change between octaves 2 through 5
+- Audio synthesis to produce notes

+#### Allowing the user to select from multiple instrument sounds
+- Harp
+- Piano
+- Clarinet
+- Harpsichord

+### Audio Effects

+#### Sound Envelope: Different envelope implementations depending on the instrument.
+- Harp has a sharp rise, and a slow decay
+- Piano and Harpsichord have a short decay when played “staccato,” and a longer decay when played “legato”
+- Clarinet only has sustain, with an abrupt attack and release

+#### Timbre Sound (Frequency Harmonics): Adding harmonics to make the harp sound like a specific instrument
+- Piano has basic frequency harmonics
+- Harp is similar with added higher frequencies
+- Clarinet uses odd harmonics only
+- Harpsichord uses sawtooth waveform instead of sine wave

+#### Sustained Notes: Implementing a similar effect to that of the right pedal on a piano
+- Piano and Harpsichord have longer decays when sustained
+- Harp is not affected by sustaining
+- Clarinet keeps note sustained until the pedal is released

+#### Octave changing: Pressing on the pedal will shift the scale up or down an octave.
+This allows for ease of access to more than one octave while playing melodies.

 ## Original Source Code
 - **Synthesizer_tb.vhd** - Testbench file for the VHDL Synthesizer; *Tested and passed*
 - **audio.c** - Audio driver functions for Audio Codec; *Executed*